UAMS Summer Undergraduate Research Program to Increase Diversity in Research

 Students notified of status:

-Ten students will be selected to participate in the program.
-Students will be provided a salary of $3600 for the nine week period and a per diem of $2400 is available for housing and/or travel to scientific meetings.
+Students will be provided a salary of $3,600 for the nine week period and a per diem of $2,400 is available for housing and/or travel to scientific meetings.
 To qualify for the program, applicants must be U.S. citizens or permanent residents and have a minimum GPA of 2.5.
 Applicants who are a member of an underrepresented group (African American, Hispanic American, Native American, Alaska native, Hawaiian native, or native of the US Pacific Islands), disabled, or from a disadvantaged background are encouraged to apply.
 Students with a background in biology or chemistry are preferred and applicants must have completed at least one year of undergraduate education.
+In addition, students who will complete their degree prior to the start of the program are not eligible.

 Little Rock, AR 72205